Private Guide in Japan: How to choose the Right English-speaking Guide

 The last point is the most problematic: How is it possible to label oneself a professional guide when not being able to read a map, a sign or a restaurant menu properly, discuss with locals on any subject or ask for information in Japanese?
 Moreover, they, too, often have their own set itinerary and donāt try to personalize the experience.

-Beware of hidden fees as well: The displayed rates, often attractive, can double when adding the guideās meal expenses, transportation and admission fees and if you want a private tour.
+Beware of hidden fees as well: The displayed rates, often attractive, can double when adding the guideās meal expenses, transportation and admission fees or if you want a private tour.

 Lastly, be aware of the fact that these "freelancing guides" may be working undeclared from the Japanese authorities and without insurance, a reason for them to require a payment in cash only.

-Since June 10, 2022 and the gradual resumption of tourism in Japan, choosing a guide is an even more important matter.
+Since June 10, 2022 and the steady influx of tourism back in Japan, choosing a guide is an even more important matter.

-The Japanese government indeed requires that the guide accompanying the travelers be at least a Tenjoin, that is to say "Certified National Tour Conductor".
+The Japanese government indeed required that the guide accompanying the travelers be at least a Tenjoin, that is to say "Certified National Tour Conductor".
 Obviously, 99 % of the volunteers or freelancers donāt have such certification, and additionally certified guides are now required to work in cooperation with a travel agency.
+This requirement has been lifted on September 7, but it shows how important it is to check a guide's credentials for a travel in Japan.

 Our Recommendation: Keikaku

-We believe that an established and registered travel agency can offer one of the best experiences for guided tour in Japan, including safety and quality.
-Of course, good guides can be found everywhere, but authorized and registered travel agents are submitted to regulations that guarantee their staff and guidesā professional skills.
+We believe that an established and registered travel agency can offer one of the best experiences for guided tours in the archipelago, including safety and quality.
+Of course, good guides can be found everywhere, but authorized and registered travel agents are submitted to regulations that guarantee their staff and guidesā professional skills collectively.

 - Tokyo, the must-see capital, from which access is easy to Kamakura, Nikko and Hakone;